ellisware/jupyter-docker/README.md

   - `-e PATH="</opt/conda/bin:$PATH>"`

 ## Further Setup
-From this point, the server should be configured in the same way as any other Minecraft server.
-The server's files, including `server.properties`, can be found in the volume that was specified earlier.
+From this point, the server should be configured in the same way as any other docker server.
 The port that was specified earlier will probably need to be forwarded as well.
 For details on how to do this and other such configuration, Google it, because it works the same as any other server.
 # Technical
 This container image is redicoulously insecure.
 Only run it on an air gapped network, and understand what you are doing.
 It creates a very easy attack surface to run python scripts on the server.